Lines of minima in Outer space: Measured laminations and trees

-If $w\not=e\in F_n$ is any indecomposable element, then the set of all pairs of fixed points in $\partial F_n$ of all elements of $F_n$ which are conjugate to $w$ is a discrete $F_n$-invariant flip invariant subset of $\partial F_n\times \partial F_n-\Delta$.
-Thus the sum of the Dirac measures supported at these points defines a geodesic current which we call \emph{dual} to the indecomposable conjugacy class.
-We define a \emph{weighted dual current} to be a geodesic current which is obtained by multiplying a geodesic current dual to an indecomposable conjugacy class by a positive weight.
-The set of weighted dual currents is invariant under the action of ${\rm Out}(F_n)$.
+If $w\not=e\in F_n$ is any indivisible element, i.e. an element which is not of the form $w=v^k$ for some $k\geq 2$, then the set of all pairs of fixed points in $\partial F_n$ of all elements of $F_n$ which are conjugate to $w$ is a discrete $F_n$-invariant flip invariant subset of $\partial F_n\times \partial F_n-\Delta$.
+Thus the sum of the Dirac measures supported at these pairs of fixed points defines a geodesic current which we call \emph{induced} by the conjugacy class $[w]$ of $w$.
+If $w=v^k$ for some $k\geq 2$ and some indivisible element $v\in F_n$ then we define the geodesic current induced by the conjugacy class $[w]$ to be the $k$-fold multiple of the geodesic current induced by the conjugacy class $[v]$ of $v$.
+Define a \emph{weighted induced current} to be a geodesic current which is obtained by multiplying a geodesic current induced by a conjugacy class in $[F_n]$ by a positive weight.
+The set of weighted induced currents is invariant under the action of ${\rm Out}(F_n)$.

 An element $w\not=e\in F_n$ is \emph{primitive} if it belongs to some basis, i.e. if there is a decomposition of $F_n$ into a free product of the form $<w>*H$ where $<w>$ is the infinite cyclic subgroup of $F_n$ generated by $w$ and where $H$ is a free subgroup of $F_n$.
 A conjugacy class in $F_n$ is \emph{primitive} if one (and hence each) of its elements is primitive.
 The set of primitive elements is invariant under the action of the full automorphism group ${\rm Aut}(F_n)$ of $F_n$ and hence ${\rm Out}(F_n)$ naturally acts on the set of all primitive conjugacy classes.